Kunutza/ai_searching_algorithms/README.md

 Check out definitions.h to roughly figure out the logic used in the algorithms.
 The heuristic function for best and astar is also admissible (distance/4).

+GNU parallel script included to run tests in parallel.